 13. Targeted Advertisements

-Consider using digital ads as a part of your restaurant promotion strategy.
-The great thing about online advertising is that you can geo-target your ads.
+Consider using geo targeted digital ads as a part of your restaurant promotion strategy.

-This means you can make sure only people near your restaurant see your ads.
-You won’t waste money on ads that are shown to people not likely to visit your restaurant.
+Geo targeted ads allow you to dictate the locations where your ads are shown.
+Therefore, you won’t waste money on ads that are shown to people not likely to visit your restaurant.

 You can effectively target people nearby who are likely to visit your restaurant or order takeout/delivery.
-Facebook is just one of the platforms that does geo-targeting well.
-Online ads can help you reach a ton of new people without much effort on your part.
+Facebook and Google Ads are a great place to start your geo targeted ad campaigns.

 14. Bundled Items

-AA high margin menu deal could be a 5-5-5 deal where a customer could order three dinner meals (normally priced at $7) for $5 each.
+Try a deal where a customers can order three dinner meals (normally priced at $20) for $15 each.